davidhartsough/fosteringflourishing.org/src/pages/needs/physiological/sleep/effects.md

 | Reaction to insulin               | Impaired   | Improved     |
 | Healing and recovery              | Impaired   | Improved     |
 | Repairing heart and blood vessels | Impaired   | Improved     |

+**Note**

+This table is incomplete.
+Citations and references are still required for each data point.
+If you'd like to help out, [please volunteer](https://docs.google.com/forms/d/e/1FAIpQLSefwCNdvxgpY6hQZ-FEnwmCHdZFOCD5WXwIMNeKmSDVSh9A2g/viewform?usp=pp_url&entry.1605531621=Sleep&entry.136454288=Effects).